RefurbishedCommodore/Commodore128/Artwork 310381 (Rev 9)/Ser. No. DA 4 354432/README.md

     <img src="Images/Keyb_02.jpeg" alt="Description" width="500">
 </p>

-At the same time the POWER LED is removed.
-The LED is held in place by a small plastic piece (black) - which can be removed easily by just pulling it out.
+At the same time, the POWER LED is removed.
+The LED is held in place by a small black plastic piece, which can be removed easily by simply pulling it out.

 <p align="center">
     <img src="Images/Keyb_03.jpeg" alt="Description" width="600">
 </p>

-The keyboard is very good condition, but there are quite some dust and grease beneath the keycaps.
-Also, the keycaps are hardly yellowed at all.
+The keyboard is in very good condition, but there is quite a lot of dust and grease beneath the keycaps.
+The keycaps are also hardly yellowed at all.

 <p align="center">
     <img src="Images/Keyb_04.jpeg" alt="Description" width="1000">